 In May 2018, the U.S. Financial Crimes Enforcement Network (FinCEN) - added a new requirement for banks to verify the identity of natural persons of legal entity customers who own, control and profit from companies when those organizations open accounts.

 Bottom line: when a corporate company opens a new account, it must provide Social Security numbers and copies of a photo ID and passports for its employees, board members, and shareholders.

 What is eKYC?

-- In India, Electronic Know Your Customer or Electronic Know your Client or eKYC is a process, wherein the customer's identity and address are verified electronically through Aadhaar authentication.
+- In India, Electronic Know Your Customer or Electronic Know Your Client, or eKYC, is a process wherein the customer's identity and address are verified electronically through Aadhaar authentication.
 Aadhaar is India's national biometric eID scheme.

 Why is eKYC so popular in India?

-It's because 99% of the adult population has a digital identity in the country.
-In May 2020, 1,257 billion residents got their Aadhaar number.
+It's because 99.9% of the adult population has a digital identity in the country.
+In January 2023, 1,3 billion residents got their Aadhaar number.